yuin/sesame/README.md

 ### Differences between Mapper and Converter

-- Mapper is used for mapping struct fields. source and destination arguments are always struct pointers.
+- Mappers are used for mapping struct fields. source and destination arguments are always struct pointers.
+A destination object must be initialized before mapping.
-- Other conversions are done by Converters. source and destination argument can be any types.
+- Converters are used for converting any values. source and destination argument can be any types.
+Converters always create a new value.

+If same type combinations are used in converters and mappers, converters will be used.

 ### Naming convention